 |Reward||Reward is the objective of training.
 During training, the AI Engine learns to maximize the cumulative reward given by the simulation’s reward function over the course of an episode.|

 For more information on writing reward functions and other terms in this guide please watch Writing Great Reward Functions.

-On the concepts graph you will notice there is a display of which concept is currently training and its status and plotted are episode reward and average reward vs. training iterations.
-The current episode reward and the training time per concept for this version of the BRAIN are shown to the right.
+On the performance graph at the top there is a display of which concept is currently training, its status, and what algorithm it’s being trained on.
+The default view shows episode reward vs. training iterations.
+You can also choose to view performance (the y axis) in terms of episode length, and view training progress (x axis) in number of training episodes.
+The current mean episode reward (or episode length) and the training time per concept for this version of the BRAIN are shown below the graph.

 The simulation graph illustrates the states, actions, and rewards for a given simulation and allows users to graph them against each other to see correlations.
 This information can be helpful when debugging simulations and reward functions.
 On the simulation graph you will notice there is a status for the connectivity between the BRAIN and the simulator, two data series for you to choose to display, and the total training time of this version of the BRAIN.

 You may also pause the display of data being collected on the graph at any time.
 This can be useful when a simulation’s iterations happen very quickly.
 When you unpause the graph data will be shown in real-time.

 There are two separate drop down menus to display data series.
 Each data series will scale to its own axis on the simulation graph.
 For each of these values you can choose from any of the states, actions, or rewards you have defined in Inkling for the BRAIN being trained.